devbisme/skidl/docs/_posts/2018-09-03-sweetening-skidl.markdown

 Last year, I had a [discussion](https://github.com/xesscorp/skidl/issues/26) with [kasbah](https://github.com/kasbah) on the SKiDL Github about his suggestion to overload the `>>` operator to wire two-pin parts in series.
-While a lot of good ideas came out of that, in the end we felt the idea was too limited to make the effort worthwhile.
+A lot of good ideas came out of that, but in the end we thought it had limited use and dropped it.

 Fast forward to a few months ago when I was working on a project to use genetic algorithms for optimizing a power supply.
 One of the tasks was to programmatically create series and parallel combinations of two-pin components.
-By looking at the connection of $N$ two-pin components in serial or parallel as the creation of a two-pin *network*, a concise syntax arose to create circuits much more complicated than simple series connections.
+By looking at the connection of two-pin components in serial or parallel as the creation of a two-pin *network*, a concise syntax arose to create circuits much more complicated than simple series connections.